 For details about these benefits, read the Benefit Recipient Handbook.

-OPERS provides health care coverage for eligible benefit recipients, both for those under 65 and those over 65 who are on Medicare.
-Refer to the Pension and Health Care Eligibility Guide to see how OPERS members can become eligible for both a pension and health care coverage.
+OPERS provides a health care plan for eligible benefit recipients, both for those under 65 and those over 65 who are on Medicare.
+Refer to the Health Care page at opers.org for plan details and eligibility information.

 Retirees who are Medicare eligible and enrolled in both Medicare Parts A and B can enroll in secondary coverage through the OPERS Medicare Connector.
-They select an individual plan with an insurance carrier through our third-party Connector administrator, Via Benefits.
+They must select an individual plan with an insurance carrier through Via Benefits to receive HRA funding from OPERS.

-The Connector is a reimbursement model.
-Participants pay for the premiums and other eligible expenses and are reimbursed through an account OPERS funds called a Health Reimbursement Arrangement.
-Participants can use the funds to pay for spouse's premiums if they choose.
+Like the Pre-Medicare reimbursement model, participants pay for premiums and other eligible expenses and are reimbursed through an HRA that OPERS funds.
+Participants can use the funds to pay for spouses’ premiums if they choose.

-Although OPERS understands the importance of offering meaningful health care coverage, our board has the discretion to review, rescind, modify or change our health care coverage at any time.
+Although OPERS understands the importance of offering meaningful health care coverage, the OPERS Board of Trustees has the discretion to review, rescind, modify or change our health care coverage at any time.